bunyaminpilsim/Cyber-Ecommerce/README.md

 - Managing the quantity of items in the cart
 - Adding and updating multiple address information
 - Payment processing
-- Simultaneous sending of cart and address operations to a remote server
+- Simultaneous sending of cart and address operations to a virtual server

 ## Technologies Used